Xiragi/keats_downloader/README.md

 ```
 pip3 install -r requirements.txt
 ```
 2. Download the chrome selenium driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Extract and place it in the main directory such that the directory looks like this
+Extract and place it in the main directory such that the directory looks like this.

+### **Make sure the selenium driver you get is the same version as the chrome browser you are using!!**

 ```
 ./selenium/chromedriver.exe